67

 Although fibroids share risk factors with heart disease, they do not directly cause problems such as heart palpitations.
 Since fibroids are located in the uterus, fibroids are more likely to impact menstruation and pregnancy.

 Heart palpitations are also not a sign of heart disease, as they can be caused by exercise or increased caffeine intake.
-However, if you are concerned about heart palpitations and their relationship to your fibroids diagnosis, consult a fibroid specialist.
+However, if you are concerned about heart palpitations and their relationship to your fibroid diagnosis, consult a fibroid specialist.

 Schedule a Fibroid Consultation